 \subsection{Proof Sketch of Lemmas}

 {\bf A proof sketch of Lemma~\ref{lem_dense}.} Our plan is to find many internally disjoint $( h_1,h_2,h_3)$-units with appropriate $h_1, h_2$ and $h_3$.
-If we have $t$ such units with large enough exterior, then we can use Lemma~\ref{short_path} to greedily connect two exteriors while avoiding the interior of other units and previously built paths.
-This will yields the desired clique subdivision.
+If we have $t$ such units with large enough exteriors, then we can use Lemma~\ref{short_path} to greedily connect two exteriors while avoiding the interior of other units and previously built paths.
+This will yield the desired clique subdivision.

 In order to build a subdivision iteratively, we need $h_1$ to be at least the degree of the core vertices of the subdivision, $h_1 = \Omega(t)$.
 As we plan to use Lemma~\ref{short_path}, we will have $h_3 = (\log n)^{\Omega(1)}$.
 When we build a $K_t$-subdivision using $t$ units, we have to connect the exterior of two units while avoiding the interior of $t-2$ other units.
 Hence, the size $h_1h_2$ of the exterior of a unit must be logarithmically larger than the interior size $h_1h_3$ of a unit times $t-2$, hence we need $h_2 \geq t h_3 = t (\log n)^{\Omega(1)}$.